What tasks are delegated by a dentist to an EFDA in Ohio?

 If this occurs, we consider the higher entrance exam score and/or most years of experience.

 Is there a waiting list to get into the program?

-There is what is called the "alternate list", which is in effect from the class selection in June until classes start in August.
+There is not a waiting list, but an "alternate list", which is in effect from the time of class selection in June until classes start in August.
 This is the only time that there is a "waiting list".
-This list is comprised of candidates (alternates) who did not score in the top 40, but did score well and are put on a list to enter the class (in order of their point score) should one of the 40 accepted candidates decide to decline their seat before August.
+This list is comprised of candidates (alternates) who did not score in the top 40, but did score well.
+They are put on a list to enter the class (in order of their point score) should one of the 40 accepted candidates decide to decline their seat before August.
 After August, the list closes and these applicants will be invited to re-apply the following year.

 What if I am not accepted at all?

 This means that your points were low, probably from low scores on the entrance examination.
 If this happens we will send you a letter the following year asking you if you would like to reapply and retake the entrance exam.

 If I was on the alternate list but never got called to enter the class, do I have to re-take the entrance examination when I reapply?